FULL MOON HIKE

 Trail Rating: 2-3

 Dogs: You may bring your dog, but must be leased & able to hike elevation gain. (bring poo bags)

 Trail Details: We will start on the west side of the parking lot on the Javelina Trail.
 We will hike 1.8 miles before our first break, where Javelina meets the Ridgeline Trail.
 This is a good warmup for what is to come after our break.

 What to bring: Plenty of Water.
-NO LESS THAN 1 LITER, good hiking shoes (or tennis shoes with excellent soles), snacks, a camera to capture the beautiful moon (we use the trail markers as tripods).
+NO LESS THAN 1 LITER, good hiking shoes, snacks, a camera to capture the beautiful moon (we use the trail markers as tripods).
 Some hikers like to bring flashlights, and that's fine.
 However, between the full moon and the city lights, we have never had difficulties seeing the trail, unless it's very cloudy.
-If you do use a flashlight, please be considerate of the person behind you by not blinding them :--)

 Directions: Take I-10 to 48th Street & head South to Baseline and turn right (west) or I-10 West to Baseline and get off on Baseline Road.
 Head West till 46th Street and make a left (south).
 Now, you will come to a point in the road where it appears to be a driveway.
 It is not.
 It is part of the street.
 Drive all the way till the road ends and park in the 2nd parking lot on the left.

 Please Note: Do not park in the 1st left parking lot.
 This is a business lot and you may be towed.
 If our parking lot is full, you may park along the street.